David Lowy: Music

-Lowy is the founder of The Dead Daisies.
-The Dead Daisies is a musical collective created by a rotating line-up that has featured numerous famous rock musicians.
-Since their inception in 2012, The Dead Daisies have released five albums to date and touring alongside rock acts including: ZZ Top, Aerosmith, Lynyrd Skynyrd, Bad Company, Judas Priest, KISS, Whitesnake, Def Leppard and the Hollywood Vampires.
+Lowy is the founder of The Dead Daisies, a musical collective created by a rotating line-up that has featured numerous famous rock musicians.
+Since their inception in 2012, The Dead Daisies have released ten albums to date and touring alongside rock acts including: ZZ Top, Aerosmith, Lynyrd Skynyrd, Bad Company, Judas Priest, KISS, Whitesnake, Def Leppard and the Hollywood Vampires.
+As of 2023 members include vocalist John Corabi, lead guitarist Doug Aldrich, drummer Tommy Clufetos, bassist Michael Devin, and David Lowy rhythm guitarist.